 While packing our tent and gear, Bob nudged me and pointed.
 Two adult scout monkeys, about three feet tall, approached a near-by tree.
 Bob and I observed them while they checked us out.
 The scout monkeys concluded we were harmless.
 With a silent signal, monkeys slowly came out of the woods and started climbing up the tree to go about their business for the day.

 I wished that the camera had not been giving us grief.
 But then, perhaps the noise of turning it on would have prompted alarm and then a retreat.
-Bob and I were fortunate to encounter the Howler monkeys at such close proximity, and we treasure our memories.
+Bob and I were fortunate to encounter the monkeys, even white-faced ones, at such close proximity.
+We treasure our memories.

 Some facts about howler monkeys: